Tales from the Crypt (1972) - Arcane Visions Review

 At least this story is short.
 Of the five stories, I rank this 5th.

 • Ralph Jason (Richard Green) and his wife Enid (Barbara Murray) are a wealthy couple who have run into a spot of money trouble.
-Whether it be through gambling, mismanagement of funds, or getting scammed out of their fortune, their about to lose everything they own and have collected over the years of adventurous travel and a posh lifestyle.
+Whether it be through gambling, mismanagement of funds, or getting scammed out of their fortune, they're about to lose everything they own and have collected over the years of adventurous travel and a posh lifestyle.
 That is, until Enid makes a wish with a totem that Ralph had purchased years ago.
 He noticed it on their counter and told her that there was a legend about the trinket that it would grant three wishes to a person, but those wishes would come at a cost.
 Ignoring the warning, Enid made a wish that they would come into a lot of money very suddenly.
 Her wish was granted, and, as expected, it came at a price.
 The life insurance policy on her husband would be sufficient to pay off their debts, and he just so happens to die on his way to their accountant.
 Whoops.
 Despite the fact that Enid realized that her wish is what killed her husband, when they bring his body in a casket to their home to prepare for the funeral, she makes another wish and words it in the worst way possible.
 She wishes that her husband came back to life and wouldn’t die.
 So, an embalmed corpse is revived and Ralph has to suffer and writhe in pain as the poisonous fluids pulse through his body, burning his insides.
 Dumbass Enid, who just made her husband immortal, tries to kill him with a sword to put him out of his misery.
 As you might expect, that does nothing more than cause more pain and suffering.
 Then the story just ends.

 It’s your typical “monkey’s paw” type story: a person finds some sort of object or bauble that grants wishes and, whether it be due to the wisher not phrasing their wishes correctly to avoid confusion, or due to some inherent evil nature in the item, the wishes turn out to be curses more than blessings.
 This story is pretty short and uninspired.
 There is no real twist and anyone with two brain cells could see how each wish from Enid would end.
-The acting is of Barbara Murray over the top and exceedingly dramatic.
+The acting of Barbara Murray is over the top and exceedingly dramatic.
 In some ways, I think the movie would have been better off just cutting this story out to give the other stories more time to breathe.
 The only reason I think this one was included was just to have a bit of excess gore with the final scene.

 “Blind Alleys”